i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-Documentation/README.md

 java -jar plantuml.jar -tpng -o .. ./src/sequenceDiagram.plantml
 ```

-And for any other format just swicth `-tpng` with the desired output format.
+And for any other format just switch `-tpng` with the desired output format.

 The case of pdf generation is somewhat special since the PlantUML export is, let's say it like this, not good, so it is preferable to export first to SVG with